hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 - private: single reader and writer.

 Why does this matter?
-Before it was hinted at why the MVCC paradigm [^8] exists -- naive locking hurts all query performance, yet locks are desirable because they ensure correct logical ordering -- serializable/linearizability.
+Before it was hinted at why the MVCC paradigm [^8] exists -- naive locking hurts all query performance, yet locks are desirable because they ensure correctness properties such as linearizability.

 It's worth pausing to consider this for a moment.